GSG-G10/AnimeChan/README.md

 # Project Description :

+Home Page displays a search bar with a menu to choose "Anime" or "Character", then enter anime name or character name to get  quotes related to your search.
-A page that displays quotes from anime characters, where you can enter the name of the character or anime, and a list of all his quotes will appear.
+Below a list of all quotes will appear.

 # User Journey :

-- There is only one page the " main page " , in the main page the user will choose who quots want from a character in an animi or all the quots in an animi , then he will wright the name of the charachter or the animi and then click on the search button , next it will apear all the quots of the animi or character .
+- There is only one page the " main page " , in the main page the user can use the search bar menu to type in which anime character or anime quote desires to get .

-# stretch goals:

-- working with the APIs .

 # Installing the project locally:

-- `git clone URL`
+- git clone URL
-- `cd AnimeChan`
+- cd AnimeChan
-- `go live server`
+- go live server

 # Tech Stack: